CloudCannon/pagefind/docs/content/docs/search-config.md

 ---
 title: "Configuring the Pagefind search in the browser"
-nav_title: "Pagefind search config"
+nav_title: "Search API config"
-nav_section: Searching
+nav_section: References
-weight: 7
+weight: 60
 ---

 The behaviour of the Pagefind search API can be configured in the browser.